 CDC supports two Collaborating Centers, Yale-Griffin PRC and University of Illinois at Chicago PRC, and one Coordinating Center, University of Rochester PRC, which engages Universities of Hawaii and Puerto Rico as implementing partners.

 This symposium is supported by Cooperative Agreement Number 1U48DP005026-01S1, funded by the Centers for Disease Control and Prevention, Prevention Research Centers Program.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.

-Additionally, the Symposium is co-sponsored by the University of Rochester Office of the Provost, The Center for AIDS Research, and the Clinical and Translational Science Institute.
+Additionally, the Symposium is co-sponsored by the University of Rochester Office of the Provost, The Center for AIDS Research, and the University of Rochester Clinical & Translational Science Institute.